top of page

 Then it occurred to me.

-I had to give him to God with love and trust, and move on with my life.
+I had given him to God with love and trust and had to move on with my life.

-My first thought was that God was making that decision to move much easier.
+My next thought was that God was making it easier for me to leave Florida.
 Now, I wouldn’t have to worry about leaving Dusty behind.
 I wouldn’t have to make plans every few months to drive or fly to visit him, bringing him his special supplements and treats.
 Not that I would have minded.
-But it would have been an enormous undertaking, and my heart would have shattered being so far.
+However, it would have been an enormous undertaking, and my heart would have shattered being so far away from him.

 Now, I wouldn’t have that worry.